Story (social media): History

 In October 2013, Snapchat first introduced the story function as a series of Snaps that can together tell a narrative through a chronological order, with each Snap being viewable by all of the poster's friends and deleted after 24 hours.
 Stories soon surpassed private Snaps to become Snapchat's most-viewed type of post.
 After 2015, Snapchat introduced a feature allowing users to post private stories viewable by a chosen subset of their friends.
 Later other apps would copy this feature.

 In August 2016, Instagram introduced a stories function that deletes the content after 24 hours.
 Various commenters have accused the site of copying Snapchat.

 In February 2017, the instant messenger WhatsApp introduced the Now Status stories function in beta, which was later renamed Status.
 In March 2017, a story function was introduced in Facebook Messenger.

 In February 2018, Google launched AMP Stories, bringing a story-style format to certain Google search results on mobile devices.

 In August 2018, YouTube introduced a stories function that initially was limited to pictures, but was later expanded to support short video clips.
 The feature was shut down in June 2023.

 In August 2018, the GIF website Giphy introduced a story function.

 In March 2022, TikTok added a story feature which allowed users to create 15 second long videos that delete after 24 hours.

 In June 2023, Telegram CEO Pavel Durov announced stories for Telegram would be released in July 2023.
 In July 2023, the feature was released for premium users, and in August 2023 it was rolled out for all users.

+User motivations

+In 2022, a study performed by Jia-Dai (Evelyn) Lu and Jhih-Syuan (Elaine) Lin examined the various motivations for updating stories on Instagram.
+The researchers found a new configuration of motivations for using Instagram Stories: exploration, self-enhancement, perceived functionality, entertainment, social sharing, relationship building, novelty, and surveillance.
+The findings also highlighted that contribution and creation activities are likely to result in positive emotions, while creation alone predicts negative emotions while updating stories on Instagram.